bringg/node-arnavmq/README.md

   // generate a hostname so we can track this connection on the broker (rabbitmq management plugin)
   hostname: process.env.HOSTNAME || process.env.USER || uuid.v4(),

-  // Deprecated.
-Use 'logger' instead.
-The transport to use to debug.
-If provided, arnavmq will show some logs
-  transport: utils.emptyLogger,

   /**
    * A logger object with a log function for each of the log levels ("debug", "info", "warn", or "error").
    * Each log function receives one parameter containing a log event with the following fields: